 The drive home, she remembered, was stony quiet: no chatter in her ears, no songs in harmony, no alphabet games, just an eerie nothingness.
 Even the traffic seemed silent.

-Dad stood up and put the iPad down on his chair.
+Dad stood up and put the newspaper down on his chair.
 Mom and he walked over to where I was reading in my favorite, cozy reading chair.
 When she put her hand on my shoulder, she startled me, my brain being somewhere in the middle of the ocean.
 Laying down my book, Island of the Blue Dolphins, I looked around at Dad, then Mom.

 “What, Mom?”
 I asked, partly closing my novel, and squinting up at her face.

-“We're going to the town meeting at the Community Center,” she said.
-“We won't be long.
+“We’re going to the town meeting at the Community Center,” she said.
+“We won’t be long.
 You can babysit Amanda for an hour, okay?
-Here's the cd of The Wizard of Oz you two can watch again.”
+Here’s the video of The Wizard of Oz you two can watch again.”

-“We won't be long.
-You two would be very bored at that meeting, so just stay here with Amanda for a little while and we'll be back soon,” Mom answered, smiling down at my deliberately scrunched-up, pretending-to-whine face.
+“We won’t be long.
+You two would be very bored at that meeting, so just stay here with Mandy for a little while and we’ll be back soon,” Mom answered, smiling down at my deliberately scrunched-up, pretending-to-whine face.